I do not choose to run: Hope to be drafted

 Some close to the president took the view that Coolidge was looking to be drafted by the party for the 1928 election.
 Vice President Charles G. Dawes believed that he "ardently" wanted the nomination.
 As for being drafted as the party's candidate, Coolidge later stated that he "was determined not to have that contingency arise."
 During his presidency Coolidge remained silent, however.
 Commerce secretary Herbert Hoover, himself considering a 1928 election bid, asked Coolidge if his decision was "absolutely conclusive", and the president made no direct reply.
 Even one of Coolidge's closest friends, Senator William M. Butler, said of the decision, "I do not know what he wants."

 Had Coolidge wished, he would have been easily nominated to run again at the 1928 Republican National Convention, as party leaders wanted.
-Coolidge sent Sanders to tell leaders of state delegations to vote for anyone else.
+Coolidge sent Sanders to tell leaders of state delegations to vote for anyone else and given his popularity he likely would have easily won the election.
 At the convention, those close to the president said that they had no message from Coolidge for the delegates.
 When the Vermont delegation asked the president three times whether he would object to voting for him, Coolidge refused to answer.
 The delegates concluded that voting for him would imply that they doubted the president's sincerity.